GBLille/MassiveFold/README.md

 Claudio Mirabello (NBIS, Sweden)
 Björn Wallner (Linköping University, Sweden)

-This work was completed in part at the IDRIS Open Hackathon (http://www.idris.fr/annonces/idris-gpu-hackathon-2023.html), part of the Open Hackathons program.
+This work was partially completed at the IDRIS Open Hackathon (http://www.idris.fr/annonces/idris-gpu-hackathon-2023.html), part of the Open Hackathons program.
 The authors would like to acknowledge OpenACC-Standard.org for their support.